• home

 Location : Dambulla

-After breakfast, make the short drive to Sigiriya.
-Here you’ll have the opportunity to climb to the top of Lion Rock and visit its ancient fortress complex (approximately 2.5 hours round-trip on foot, including stairs).
-The 200 metre high ancient remains of a defensive capital built by a fearful king, Lion Rock houses fifth-century frescos, terraced gardens and splashing fountains.
-Next, observe age-old traditions at a nearby chena cultivation area, one of the oldest forms of agriculture known to humans.
+After breakfast, make the short drive to the UNESCO World Heritage site of Sigiriya.
+Here, you can climb to the top of Lion Rock and visit the ancient fortress complex.
+The 200 m high ancient remains of a defensive capital, Lion Rock houses fifth-century frescos, terraced gardens and fountains.
+Next, see the age-old traditions at a nearby chena cultivation area, which is one of the oldest forms of agriculture known to humans.
 It’s particularly popular in the dry zone of the country where it rains for only a few months of the year, and principal crops are tropical vegetables, cereals, grains, yams and corn.
-Then, feast on tropical vegetables, curry made with tapioca, and fried fish caught in the nearby lake for lunch.
+Then, feast on tropical vegetables, curry made with tapioca and fried fish caught in the nearby lake for lunch.
 In the late afternoon, return to Dambulla to explore the wholesale market.
-Boasting an incredible array of fresh food, much of which is transported to Colombo for sale, this is the perfect place to get a sense of Sri Lanka's agricultural diversity.
-The rest of the evening is free for your own food adventures.
-Use the free evening to poke around the town or sit back with a drink.
-There are plenty of restaurants surrounding the markets, and your leader will have tips on where to find the best roti in town.
+Boasting an incredible array of fresh food, much of which is transported to Colombo, this is the perfect place to get a sense of Sri Lanka's agricultural diversity.
+The rest of the evening is free for your own adventures.

 Day :4